 The first and most obvious approach to treating a case of dog acne is to leverage medicated wipes.
 These help to sterilize the affected area and remove the bacteria that are creating inflammation.

 While many recommend getting benzoyl peroxide gels for treatment, I’ve seen great results using simple Chlorhexidine wipes.
 Use them 2-3 times per day to gently wipe down the affected area, and typically you’ll see a great improvement in less than a week.

 Thanks to their large size and great brand, I’d recommend taking a look at the XL Chlorhexidine wipes from PetMD (link to Amazon).

 In addition to medicated wipes, another key area to consider is reducing the amount of bacteria on surfaces that would commonly contact your dog’s chin i.e. their bowls.
 Knowing that your dog is eating from their bowl 2-3 times per day, and drinks out of it many more times, then those are great places to start!

 If you’ve never washed your dog’s bowls, don’t feel guilty.
 I’ve talked to many fantastic pet owners who were great at focusing on the big items of caring for their Great Danes but overlooked the simple task of cleaning their dog’s bowls.

 In the event that you’ve never cleaned their bowls, you’ll probably want to start with a good soaking.
 Allow for a long soak in hot soapy water to loosen up the caked on bits, and then give it a good scrubbing!

-Once you’ve got the bowls back a reasonably clean state, you can use a simply scrub with hot soapy water each day to keep the funk from building up 😉
+Once you’ve got the bowls back in a reasonably clean state, you can use a simple scrub with hot soapy water each day to keep the funk from building up 😉

 Treatment #3 – Check your Shampoo